tundish/blathnaid/app/tale.rst

 well kept than before.
 The ditches were choked and the signposts and milestones overgrown with weed.

 In the evening he spied ahead a group of tents and carts.
 He guessed this would be tinkers, who move about wherever there is work.
-When he was younger they'd occasionally passed by, and his Mother had brought out the old tin bath for them to mend.
+When he was younger they had sometimes passed by, and his Mother had brought out the old tin bath for them to mend.

 The encampment was at the side of the road, and several people were tending fires or smoking pipes or feeding donkeys.